lizmat/Updown/README.md

 ### error

-A string describing the reason the website appeared to be down.
+A string describing the reason the website appeared to be down, e.g. a HTTP status code like "500".

 ### id